Elastic CRFs for Open-ontology Slot Filling: Dataset and Tasks

-In the experiments, we use the recent Google simulated dataset\footnote{https://github.com/google-research-datasets/simulated-dialogue} as our main dataset.
-It is collected by the Machines Talking To Machines (M2M) self-play schema \cite{shah2018building}.
-Two domains, restaurant and movie, are chosen.
-There are two common slots, i.e. \texttt{time} and \texttt{date}, in both domains, and around 40\% out-of-vocabulary (OOV) rate in the test sets.
-However, since this dataset is not originally built for the open-ontology slot filling, the number of unseen values in the testing set is very limited.
+In the experiments, we used the recent Google simulated dataset {(}accessed from https://github.com/google-research-datasets/simulated-dialogue on 1 June 2018{)} as our main dataset.
+It is collected by the machines talking to machines (M2M) self-play schema \cite{shah2018building}.
+Two domains, restaurant and movie, were chosen.
+There are two common slots, i.e., \texttt{time} and \texttt{date}, in both domains, and an around 40\% out-of-vocabulary (OOV) rate in the test sets.
+However, since this dataset was not originally built for the open-ontology slot filling, the number of unseen values in the testing set is very limited.
 In order to properly use this dataset for the study, we designed two different tasks, the in-domain task and the cross-domain task, and accordingly re-split the whole dataset into new training and testing sets.

-\textbf{In-domain task.} Towards the in-domain task, we aim to evaluate various models for handling unknown values given all slots known.
+In the in-domain task, we aimed to evaluate various models for handling unknown values given all known slots.
 For each domain, we re-split the whole dataset by fixing the ratio between the number of types of values in training and testing.
-Suppose the sets of all values occurred in training set and testing set are $V_{train}$ and $V_{test}$ respectively, we define the value-ratio between training and testing as $|V_{train}|: |V_{test}-V_{train}|$.
-Three value-ratios are chosen for model evaluations, that is, 75:25, 50:50 and 25:75.
+Suppose the sets of all values occurred in the training set and testing set are $V_{train}$ and $V_{test}$, respectively; we defined the value ratio between training and testing as $|V_{train}|: |V_{test}-V_{train}|$.
+Three value ratios were chosen for model evaluations, that is, 75:25, 50:50 and 25:75.

-\textbf{Cross-domain task.} For the cross-domain task, we aim to evaluate various models for handling unknown slots.
-Similar to the zero-shot multi-domain learning \cite{Bapna2017Towards}, we train the model on one domain and evaluate it on the other domain.
-The common slots of the two domains are treated as known slots while other slots as unknown.
+For the cross-domain task, we aimed to evaluate various models for handling unknown slots.
+Similar to the zero-shot multi-domain learning \cite{Bapna2017Towards}, we trained the model on one domain and evaluated it on the other domain.
+The common slots of the two domains are treated as known slots while the other slots were treated as unknown slots.

-\textbf{Validation setting.} After determining the training and testing sets, a validation set is randomly extracted from the training set, satisfying two conditions: (1) the ratio between the total number of utterances in the new training set and validation set is 4:1, and (2) around 50\% of the validation set contains unseen slots or values with respect to the new training set.
+After determining the training and testing sets, a validation set is randomly extracted from the training set, satisfying two conditions: (1) the ratio between the total number of utterances in the new training set and validation set is 4:1, and (2) around 50\% of the validation set contains unseen slots or values with respect to the new training set.
 In this way, a reasonable validation set is constructed so that model training can be monitored for stopping for open-ontology prediction.